cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 The first EAP (_early access preview_) of Kotlin 1.3 was announced on [July the 26th](https://blog.jetbrains.com/kotlin/2018/07/see-whats-coming-in-kotlin-1-3-m1/).
 Contracts were actually introduced in the second EAP, released on [August the 8th](https://blog.jetbrains.com/kotlin/2018/08/kotlin-1-3-m2/).
 As of [September the 20th](https://blog.jetbrains.com/kotlin/2018/09/kotlin-1-3-rc-is-here-migrate-your-coroutines/) Kotlin 1.3 is in the Release Candidate phase, so the stable release should be really near.

 This weekend [KotlinConf](https://kotlinconf.com/) will take place in Amsterdam.
-I guess we can all bet on Kotlin 1.3.0 being one of the Keynote announcement.
+I guess we can all bet on Kotlin 1.3.0 being one of the Keynote announcements.
 As soon as you'll bump that version number inside your project, you can start using contracts.

 Please note that contracts are an **experimental feature** in Kotlin 1.3.
 So, as happened for coroutines, you need to explicitly opt-in to use them (either with the `@UseExperimental` or via the compiler flag `-Xuse-experimental`).